EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-11-27 00:54]
 I forgot to set JWT_SECRET in the generateToken function in auth.service.ts.
 This bug bothers me for several hours.
 Finally I found the problem and fixed it.

+[2025-11-27 01:13]
+There's an error of relation in student profile entity.
+I marked it and will fix it tomorrow.
+I'll merge the dev branch to main branch after fixing that bug.